-I’m going to take you step by step setting up your music ad on YouTube through the Google AdWords platform.
+I’m going to take you step-by-step through setting up your music ads on YouTube through the Google AdWords platform.

-When you have set up a new ad account, you’ll be greeted with this screen, which I want you to ignore this press on “switch to expert mode“.
+When you have set up a new ad account, you’ll be greeted with this screen and I want you to ignore the ‘switch to expert mode‘ option

-For the campaign total I’m going to enter in $500, the start date is as soon as possible.
+For the campaign total I’m going to enter in £500 and the start date as soon as possible.

-A word of advice here is to always have an end date just in case something goes wrong, like you lose access to your computer, or you fall ill and you’re not able to stop the campaign.
-At least then you know it’s going to stop at a certain date, and you’re not going to spend more than £9.62 per day or total of £500.
+A word of advice here is to always have an end date just in case something goes wrong, like you lose access to your computer and you’re not able to stop the campaign.
+At least then you know it’s going to stop at a certain date and you’re not going to spend more than £9.62 per day or total of £500.

-The next section is Networks.
-You don’t want your ad to be on video display partners, you only want to be YouTube videos and definitely not inclusion in the search results.
+The next section is networks.
+You don’t want your ad to be on video display partners – you only want to be on YouTube videos and definitely not inclusion in the search results.

 This section is languages.
 You can select all languages or you can search and select English only if you prefer and your music is only for an English audience.
-Then countries you could select are United Kingdom, Australia, Canada, USA, etc.
+In which case, you could select United Kingdom, Australia, Canada, USA, etc.

 As you can see on the right here, you have a constantly refreshing estimated audience.

-In this step, we select the Inventory type, this basically means what kind of content your ads are going to run on.
+In this step, we select the inventory type; this basically means what kind of content your ads are going to run on.
 So if there is sexual content or profanity, then maybe you don’t want your ad to appear on that.
-Some brands don’t want to be associated with that.
+Some brands don’t want to be associated with that kind of content either.

 For us, we just go for the recommended standard inventory.

-And if anything else that comes up and applies to your music, then you can select it as well.
-It will also give you ideas based on it as well to be able to select more relevant keywords.
+The audience section is where you can identify your fans.
+I’ve already selected Rock Music Fans and Indie & Alternative Rock Fans.
+If anything else that comes that applies to your music, then you can select that as well.
+It will also give you ideas based on your search so you can select more relevant keywords.

 I am going for a wider audience, so I am personally not going to enter any keywords here.

-I think the placements section is really cool.
-If you know the artists who are like you, you know the people who might like your music.
+The placements section is really cool.
+If you know the artists who have a similar sound to you, you can target the people who might like your music.

-You can go and find their channels and run ads on their channels only.
-So you could go and find Nickelback channel for example, select it, and your ads will run only on the Nickelback channel.
+You can find their channels and run ads on their channels only.
+For example, if you shared a likeness to Nickelback, you could select that and your ads will run only on the Nickelback channel.

-Now we select the Target CPM, This is basically how much you’re going to spend on 1000 impressions. £5 is very expensive.
-You shouldn’t be spending that but my strategy is to start high and then go lower and lower and lower and see how cheaply I can get it.
+Now we select the Target CPM.
+This is basically how much you’re going to spend on 1000 impressions. £5 is very expensive.
+You shouldn’t be spending that but my strategy is to start high and then go lower and lower, to eventually see how cheap I can get it.

-AdWords will always look for the cheapest deal for you.
-So it’s not going to go and spend ever five pounds per thousand, but you can put it in and get an idea of what you should be spending and how much your ads are going to cost you and then you can adjust it for future campaigns, once you have an understanding of how much is going to cost.
+The great thing about AdWords is that it will always look for the cheapest deal for you.
+So it won’t ever spend five pounds per thousand, but you can put it in and get an idea of what you should be spending and how much your ads are going to cost.
+Then you can adjust it for future campaigns, once you have an understanding of typical costs.

-The final bit is where you put your YouTube video in.
-For this example lets add Fallout Boys: Centuries.
-And there it gives you a small preview of what your ad is going to look like.
+The final bit is where you actually put your YouTube video in.
+For this example let’s add Fallout Boy’s ‘Centuries’.
+It gives you a small preview of what your ad is going to look like.

-I would just put same URL in the final and display URL because people like to know that this ad will remain on YouTube platform.
-On the right here it’s going to show you an estimate of how much it’s going to cost per thousand views.
-So as you can see is not even going to come close to that £5.
+I would just put the same URL in the final and display URL because people like to know that this ad will remain on YouTube platform.
+On the right it’s going to show you an estimate of how much it’s going to cost per thousand views.
+As you can see, it’s not even going to come close to that £5.

 You’ll see this page to indicate your campaign is ready, just click Continue to Campaign

-And at the top here, I’ve got a warning message I need to put my billing information that’s why the ad is not running.
-Once I did that, they will start to run.
+At the top here, I’ve got a warning message stating I need to put in my billing information which is why the ad is not running.
+Once you do that, they will start to run.

 …which gets you get backwards and forwards to specific pages.

-You have to be able to get a fan base.
+You have to be able to build a fan base.
 That’s how you get signed.
-That is how you grow.
-And that is how you make money as an artist.
-And you’re not going to achieve this by just getting half a million people to watch five seconds of your music video.
+That’s how you grow and that is how you make money as an artist.
+You’re not going to achieve this by getting half a million people to watch five seconds of your music video.